tammo-j/pdp-web-app/README.md

 	The UI is built on jQuery mobile and javascript which are located in `www/`.

-3. The `raspberry/` includes installation instruction and code for Raspberry Pi card computer to direct a Dymo Labelwriter 4xx ticket printer.
+3. The `raspberry/` includes installation instruction and stand alone code (not Django) for Raspberry Pi card computer to direct a Dymo Labelwriter 4xx ticket printer.